meseck/github-users/README.md

 Try to fix automatically with:
 `npm run fix:ts` or `yarn fix:ts`

+Reformat your code with:
+`npm run prettier:fix` or `yarn prettier:fix`

 ## CSS / CSS-in-JS
 Check for errors with:
 `npm run lint:css` or `yarn lint:css`